ipfs-search/ipfs-search/README.md

 The ipfs-search command consists of two components: the crawler and the sniffer.
 The sniffer extracts hashes from the gossip between nodes.
 The crawler extracts data from the hashes and indexes them.

 ## Docs
-A preliminary start at providing a minimal amount of documentation can be found on [Read the Docs](https://ipfs-search.readthedocs.io/en/latest/).
+Documentation is hosted on [Read the Docs](https://ipfs-search.readthedocs.io/en/latest/), based on files contained in the [docs](https://github.com/ipfs-search/ipfs-search/tree/master/docs) folder.

 ## Contact
 Please find us on our Freenode/[Riot/Matrix](https://riot.im/app/#/room/#ipfssearch:matrix.org) channel #ipfssearch.